Samosa Chaat

 Add cumin powder, coriander powder, turmeric powder, red chili powder, ground black pepper, and salt to the onion.
 Stir and fry until the spices release an aroma.

-Then add in the chopped tomatoes and ¼ cup of water.
+Then add the chopped tomatoes and ¼ cup of water.
 Leave it to cook until the tomatoes are slightly softened.
-Then add in the garbanzo beans.
+Then, add the garbanzo beans.

-Let it cook at medium-low heat for about 5-7 minutes until your chickpeas are softened.
-You can add more water if you find the curry too dry and like to have more gravy.
+Let it cook at medium-low heat for 5-7 minutes until the chickpeas are softened.
+If you find the curry too dry and would like more gravy, add more water.

 When your chickpea curry is ready, you can assemble your samosa chaat.

 Take a serving dish and place your samosas on it.
 Break, crush, or smash your samosas.
-But take care not to completely break them into small pieces.
+But take care not to break them into small pieces completely.

 Lastly, sprinkle some fine Sev or crushed papdi over the chaat.
-And if you like, scatter some pomegranate seeds too.
+You can also scatter some pomegranate seeds.

 Samosa chaat is best eaten right away after you assemble it.
-If you leave it too long, the samosas and the Sev or papdi will go soft and soggy.
+If you leave it too long, the samosas, Sev, or papdi will go soft and soggy.

-Therefore, if you are serving the chaat to others, make sure you assemble it near the time they will eat it.
+Therefore, if you are serving the chaat to others, assemble it near the time they eat it.

-If you are having a party and want to serve samosa chaat to a large number of people, just make all the ingredients before the party day.
+If you are having a party and want to serve samosa chaat to many people, make all the ingredients before the party day.
 Keep them in your refrigerator.

-On the party day, you can quickly warm the samosas in the air fryer, oven, microwave, or instant pot.
-And heat up the chickpea curry in the microwave.
-Then assemble your chaat.
+On party day, you can quickly warm the samosas in the air fryer, oven, microwave, or instant pot.
+Then, heat the chickpea curry in the microwave.
+Then, assemble your chaat.

 I don’t recommend storing the assembled samosa chaat in the refrigerator because it will go sloppy.